 If you usually take supplements, protein powder or fitness oxygen when exercising you can continue to do so whilst travelling.
 Depending on their formation, you may just need to pack these items in your hold luggage instead of the cabin luggage if you are flying.

 You may also have a medical condition that requires you to use oxygen and the NHS won’t allow you to take their equipment out of the UK.
-In this instance you can use an online provider such as The Oxygen Store who are an approved NHS supplier, but also let you rent or buy oxygen equipment.
+In this instance, you can use an online provider such as The Oxygen Store who is an approved NHS supplier but also let you rent or buy oxygen equipment.